 Nursing included on shortage occupation list

-Nursing was added to the shortage occupation list on 15 October 2015 but in a change to the rules, employers have been required to still carry out a resident labour market test (RLMT) before recruiting a non-EEA nurse from 24 November 2016.
+Nursing was added to the shortage occupation list on 15 October 2015 but in a change to the rules, employers have been required to still carry out a RLMT before recruiting a non-EEA nurse from 24 November 2016.
 Find out more information in our Tier 2 policy changes section.

 The continuation of nursing on the shortage occupation list means: